'I Couldn't Continue On': A Former Jehovah's Witness On Leaving The Faith

 "The more I got to know and learn about Chinese culture ... the more I realized their culture had thousands of years of rich wisdom and cultural tradition and history," she says.
 "And here I was, across the table, coming here, this person from the West telling them to throw all that away in favor of this a-hundred-or-so-year-old new American religion."

-In the new memoir, Leaving the Witness, Scorah reflects on her to decision to leave her faith and her marriage.
+In her new memoir, Leaving the Witness, Scorah reflects on her decision to leave her faith and her marriage.
 She eventually moved to New York and had children with a new partner, but the transition wasn't easy.

 "It was very disorienting," she says.
 "I felt like everything that had mattered to me was gone.
 And the weirdest part of it all was that it was my own doing.
 Nobody did it to me.
 I chose it, because I couldn't continue on in something I didn't believe in anymore."